MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-summary-of-objects.md

 ## ACX Stream Bridge

 The AcxStreamBridge object is used by a circuit to propagate a stream creation, stream’s states transitions and DRM settings between circuit segments.
 This object is only used in a multi circuit (audio composite) scenario.
 A driver may associate one or more ACXSTREAMBRIDGE objects to a bridge pin.
-A bridge pin is the ACXPIN that logically connects to the correspoinding ACXPIN on the other circuit.
+A bridge pin is the ACXPIN that logically connects to the corresponding ACXPIN on the other circuit.

 The DDIs for Stream are described in the [acxstreams.h](/windows-hardware/drivers/ddi/acxstreams) header.